 Avoid Non-Compliance Headaches With Our Compliance Experts

 Don’t let your company become a headline, like some of these were.
 It doesn’t matter if you are a first-time importer or you have been importing for decades, Customs violations can always sneak up on you.
 The best way to avoid it is to have a solid import compliance program in place and follow it religiously.

 Does your import compliance program have what it takes to help you avoid costly duties, fines, and/or penalties?
 Do you even have one or does your current compliance program need an overhaul?
 If you are unsure, don’t hesitate to contact us for a free consultation.

-Shawna Karajic is a Trade Compliance Specialist for Export Solutions -- a full-service consulting firm specializing in U.S. import and export regulations.
+Shawna Karajic is a Senior Consultant for Export Solutions -- a full-service consulting firm specializing in U.S. import and export regulations.